 The biggest defeat a Huddersfield Town side has received is 10-1, when Manchester City beat them by that scoreline in 1987.

 Huddersfield Town’s record attendance came in 1932 when a crowd of 67,037 witnessed Huddersfield take on Arsenal in the FA Cup.
-The club’s record attendance at the John Smith’s stadium is 23,678, achieved when Huddersfield played Liverpool in the FA Cup in 1999.
+The club’s record attendance at the John Smith’s stadium is 24,169, achieved when Huddersfield played Manchester United in 2017.